helkey/url-shorten/README.md

 Fixed-length short URLs are implemented, although the length of URLs should be increased over time as the URL space filled up.

-#### Docker
-This application implemented  using Docker for its benefits of container management, including platform independence and ease of managing resources,
+### Encode Architecture

+### Decode Architecture

+### Caching
+Caching is another performance enhancing feature which is important (not included in current algorithm implementation).
+A caching system (such as Redis or Memcache) will save responses to recent queries.
+When requesting a shortened URL, caching will intercept frequent requests to provide shortened URLs for the same long URL, which in turn minimizes wasted data storage due to multiple shortened versions of the same URL that would otherwise occur.
+Caching also reduces load on the URL database when many users are requesting access to the same shortened URL, by storing common resent requests in cache.

 #### Kubernetes
 Application implemented using Kubernetes for load balancing and resource orchestration.
+Kubernetes *PODS* are dynamically created and destroyed to meet evolving traffic loads.
+This dynamic allocation is helpful for providing needed resources for shortening and expanding URLs, but persistant storage is needed for the mapping of short to expanded URLs, and for allocating sections of shorted URL address space to each Kubernetes worker.

+Kubernetes uses control plane interfaces for communicating with persistant storage.
+These storage solutions are called Volume plugins, which abstract storage and provide portability.
+Persistant Volumes (PV) are storage units independant of any pod.
+Persistant Volume Claims (PVC) are requests for storage.

-#### gRPC
+#### Docker
-Used for network communication for its error handling.

-### Encode Architecture

-### Decode Architecture
+This application implemented using Docker for its benefits of container management, including platform independence and ease of managing resources, Docker is a common pairing with Kubernetes-based solutions.

 ### Database Sharding
 Database access to store the mapping from shortened URLs to URLs can be a